By Sajjad Shaukat for Pak VT

-Undoubtedly, democratic form of government has displayed its success in the west, but it has proved to be fruitless in Pakistan.
+Undoubtedly, a democratic form of government has displayed its success in the west, but it has proved to be fruitless in Pakistan.
 Therefore, it is generally said that “any instrument can be misused.”

-Pakistan’s politicians have always claimed that they nourish democratic ideals, but, we could not establish this system on a strong footing due to irresponsible approach of our political entities.
+Pakistan’s politicians have always claimed that they nourish democratic ideals, but, we could not establish this system on a strong footing due to the irresponsible approach of our political entities.
 Hence, democracy remains weak, working in uncertainty.

 Under the democratic system, People of Pakistan participate in the process of elections, and elect their own representatives to run the state affairs of state, while, the system also empowers the voters to take away the powers of the elected members through no-confidence motion, if they fall short of popular aspirations.

 Regrettably, voters, after having elected their representatives, virtually become subjects of powerful elite group who tend to shatter all hopes of voters by neglecting their social problems and financial difficulties.
 Promises made during election campaign are quickly forgotten, while perks of public offices are fully enjoyed.
 Unfortunately, voters, owing to their extreme poverty and lack of political power, become trading pawns in the hands of politicians who regard elections as windows of business, opening to plunder national wealth through all possible means.